Algebraic and logistic investigations on free lattices

 (B)~For each formula pair $a,b$ holds: $1\IMP 0\imp a\IMP b$.
 Thus, if $1\IMP 0$ were to hold, then in the logical interpretation each proposition would imply each other proposition, i.e.\ the calculus would be contradictory.
-The proof of consistency has thus to show that $1\IMP 0$ does not hold.
+The proof of freedom from contradiction has thus to show that $1\IMP 0$ does not hold.

 (C)~The axiom~\pv{(2b)}{(1b)} vs.~\pv{(2c)}{(1c)} corresponds to the classical axiom of comprehension vs.\ extensionality.
 The axiom~\pv{(2d)}{(1d)} corresponds to the axiom of infinity and postulates the existence of an irreflexive, transitive binary relation in the individual domain whose domain is the whole domain.
-For our proof of consistency, it is of no concern whether this or another equivalent form of the axiom of infinity is postulated.
+For our proof of freedom from contradiction, it is of no concern whether this or another equivalent form of the axiom of infinity is postulated.

 (D)~The concept of formula is defined constructively.
-The set of formulas is the smallest set of signs that satisfies the conditions~(F1)--(F3).
+The set of formulae is the smallest set of signs that satisfies the conditions~(F1)--(F3).

-Therefore the following ``formula induction'' holds: if a claim holds \begin{compactenum}[1.] \item for each prime formula, \item for $a\land b$, $a\lor b$, $\neg a$, $\forall_{x^\tau}c(x^\tau)$, $\exists_{x^\tau}c(x^\tau)$ if for $a$,~$b$, and~$c(p^\tau)$, \end{compactenum} then it holds for each formula.
+Therefore the following ``formula induction'' holds: if a claim holds \begin{compactenum}[1.] \item for each prime formula, \item for $a\land b$, $a\lor b$, $\neg a$, $\forall_{x^\tau}c(x^\tau)$, $\exists_{x^\tau}c(x^\tau)$ if for $a$,~$b$, and~$c(p^\tau)$, \end{compactenum} then it holds for each formula.\bruch

 The concept of theorem is defined constructively as well\deutsch{ebenso}.
 The set of theorems is the smallest set of formula pairs that satisfies conditions~(1) and~(2).